-If you’re considering an advanced degree, you should know that both the application process and resulting transition from your undergraduate to graduate will require some preparation, careful planning, and time and effort on your part.
-All that hard work will pay off though if you find a program you love that will fulfill you personally and professionally.
-So do your research and know what’s expected of you so that you’re as prepared for graduate school as you can be.
+If you are considering an advanced degree, keep in mind the application process and academic transition will require careful planning, time, and effort on your part.
+Hard work will pay off once you find the program you love - one that fulfill you professionally and personally.
+Conduct thorough research and know what’s expected of you so that you’re adequately prepared for graduate school.

 Do Your Research

-If you already know you’d like to go to graduate school right after you’re done with your bachelor’s, you should start doing your research on where you’d like to go and what you’d like to study well before you’re studying for final exams as a college senior.
-If you’re pursuing a graduate degree in a field of study you’ve already been exposed to as an undergraduate, talk to your professors and department heads.
-They may have advice on which programs are better than others, or even whether you should be considering a graduate degree right out of college.
-If you’re considering several options as far as what you’d like to study as a graduate student, take the time to figure all of that out before you commit to a school.
-You may have been able to explore different major options as an undergraduate, but graduate school is meant to hone one particular field of study, and essentially make you an expert in that field.
+If you already know you’d like to go to graduate school immediately after your undergraduate, start researching where you’d like to go and what you’d like to study well before you’re studying for final exams as a college senior.
+If you’re pursuing a graduate degree in a field of study you’ve already had exposure to as an undergraduate, talk to your professors and department chair personnel.
+They can direct you to the better programs, or even whether you should be considering a graduate degree right out of college.
+Considering more than one option for graduate school?
+Learn as much as possible before committing to the school.
+You may have been able to explore different major options as an undergraduate, but graduate school is meant to hone one particular field of study to essentially make you an expert in the field.

-Once you’ve done that, put the same kind of effort into choosing which graduate school is right for you, and determining what your priorities are when it comes to picking a program.
-Consider the decision as thoroughly as you would be looking for jobs.
-(You may even want to think about it even more seriously, as you may be a graduate student for longer than you’d be at your first job out of college.)
-If you find yourself in the enviable position of being accepted to a number of graduate schools, look at the pros and cons of each program.
-We explore this topic on our main page, but look at things like the financial aid offered, a school’s reputation and location, and the vibe you got on a campus visit.
+Once you’ve done that, put the same effort into choosing which graduate school is right for you, and determining what your priorities are when it comes to picking a program.
+Consider the decision as if you were job hunting.
+If you find yourself accepted to multiple graduate schools, weigh the pros and cons of each program.
+We explore this topic on our main page, but look at things like the financial aid offered, a school’s reputation and location, and the vibe felt on your campus visit.
 Doing your research is crucial to making sure you end up where you should!

 Create a Timeline